This is the text for a sermon I gave on March 12, 2017 at Northlake Unitarian Universalist Church in Kirkland, WA.

 As I said at the beginning, many things shape our identity.
 Some are based on the choices we make and the actions we take.
 But some influences are beyond our control.
 Yes, for me that included a childhood cancer, but for all of us, that includes our race, our biological sex, etc….
 And that’s why we need to talk about privilege and intersectionality.
 Let’s quickly define terms:

 So, what is privilege?
 If we acknowledge, as we must, that on average, African Americans as a group experience more discrimination or oppression than Caucasian Americans, that also says that white people have privilege compared to black people.
 Privilege is the opposite of oppression.
-So, let’s look at a few categories: This is how most Americans would fill in this chart of what groups are more likely to experience privilege.
+So, let’s look at a few categories: This is how most people would fill in this chart of what groups in America are more likely to experience privilege.

 What is intersectionality?
 We all have multiple identities, and are all members of more than one community at the same time.
 When we add these all together, they compound.
 For example, a black lesbian experiences racism and sexism and homophobia.

 She has fewer opportunities and faces more challenges than a white lesbian or a straight black man or a gay white man.

 I can honestly say that my disability has not been a big obstacle for me.
 But I have to acknowledge that much of that is due to privilege….
 When most of the other cards in the deck are stacked in my favor, it’s easier to ignore the disability card.

 For example, 40% of people with disabilities report experiencing discrimination in the workplace.
 My disability has never limited my ability to get, do, or keep a job.
 It helps that I’m well educated – I have the privilege of an educated family that helped me do well in school so I went to college on a full ride scholarship, and then I went on to grad school because my husband’s income could support our family.
 But part of my job success is also because I am white, straight and cisgender.
 And I’ve chosen female dominated fields, so my gender has never been an issue.